Harvest planning calculator

 • Set harvest window and worker count.

-• Add trim speed and drying capacity in advanced settings.
+• Add processing pace and drying capacity in advanced settings.

 • Review daily targets and drying batches.